dimyme/bmwiki/6-Tips-&-Tricks.md

 ***
 wondered why after "HELP / CONTACT SUPPORT" a commit hash sometimes showed, sometimes not?

 It is shown **only** if you run from the full cloned git repo.
-Running from a copied /src/ subdir will not display the hash in contrast.
+Running from a copied /src/ subdir will not display the hash by contrast.

 ***